Here you’ll find answers to Frequently Asked Questions (FAQs) about graduate fellowships, scholarships, and financial aid at UCLA Graduate Programs.

-Support based on merit is available in the form of fellowships, traineeships, teaching assistantships, and graduate student researcher positions.
-These awards are open to all students—U.S. citizens, permanent residents, and international students—who have demonstrated high academic achievement.
-For more information, refer to the Financial Support for Entering Students or Graduate Student Financial Support on the Graduate Division website and contact your departmental graduate affairs coordinator.
+Graduate financial support based on merit is available in the form of fellowships, traineeships, teaching assistantships, and graduate student researcher positions.
+These awards are open to all graduate students—U.S. citizens, permanent residents, students granted deferred action under the government’s Deferred Action for Childhood Arrivals (DACA) program, and international students—who have demonstrated high academic achievement.
+For more information, refer to the Financial Support for Entering Graduate Students or Graduate Student Financial Support on the Graduate Division website and contact your departmental graduate affairs coordinator.

-What are the deadlines for applying for financial support?
+What are the deadlines for applying for graduate financial support?

-The deadline for loans and work-study funding available through the Financial Aid Office is March 2.
+The deadline for graduate loans and work-study funding available through the Financial Aid & Scholarships Office is March 2.
 The deadline for entering graduate students to apply for other forms of support is December 15.
 Departments should be consulted for exceptions.
-The campus deadlines for enrolled graduate students to apply for fellowships varies by program.
-View the Graduate Student Financial Support for specific dates.
+The campus deadlines for enrolled graduate students to apply for fellowships vary by program.
+View the Graduate Student Financial Support booklet for specific dates.
 Consult your department for exceptions.

 How is Graduate Division funding distributed?

 The Graduate Division allocates funding directly to graduate programs, which in turn select fellowship recipients through their faculty fellowship selection committees based on academic merit.
 Departments inform the Graduate Division of those students who have been chosen to receive awards for the next academic year, and the Graduate Division sends offers of support to those recipients.
 Graduate tuition, fee and nonresident tuition fellowships are credited directly to students’ BAR accounts, and graduate fellowship living allowances (stipends) are issued as direct deposits if the student is enrolled in Bruin Direct.
 If not, the stipend is issued as a check and mailed to the address on file with the Registrar’s Office.

 How does a graduate student apply for extramural fellowships?